understanding loneliness

 Putting ourselves out there can feel scary, but if we want things to change, we need to support ourselves and take action.
 When we face the things that challenge us, we start to build skills and gain confidence in our ability to cope.

-Being brave increases our chances of finding meaningful connections – often the first step is the hardest partIf we don’t try, then we might never know what’s out there.
+Being brave increases our chances of finding meaningful connections.
+Often the first step is the hardest part, but if we don’t try, then we might never know what’s out there.

 Friendships can take time and effort to grow.
-Reach out to someone you have something in common with, invite them out and base the activity around whatever you have in common.
+You could reach out to someone you have something in common with, invite them out and base the activity around whatever you have in common.
+Or if that’s too big a step, you could just talk to them first, discussing the thing/s you like that overlap and see where that takes you.

-If you’re experiencing restrictions due to COVID-19, you might want to get creative and connect online/via phone.
+If distance is an issue, you might want to get creative and connect online/via phone.

 Joining a group can help you meet new people that have the same interests as you.
 Think about what you like doing or what you’ve enjoyed in the past, or try something new, and see if theres a group you can join.
 Meet Up has a number of groups both online and in-person; Facebook has online communities that you might be interested in; or you can create your own.